a-abivardi/neural-threat-behavior-AAC-fMRI/README.md

 Abivardi A.\*, Khemka S.\*, Bach D.R.
 (2020) Neural representation of threat features and behavior in a human approach-avoidance conflict anxiety task (revision submitted)

+Citation for this repository: Abivardi A, Khemka S, Bach DR (2020) a-abivardi/neural-threat-behavior-AAC-fMRI: Neural representation of threat features and behavior in a human approach-avoidance conflict anxiety task: Unthresholded SPM activation maps.
+Zenodo. https://doi.org/10.5281/zenodo.3893443.